Jim-The-Waco-Kid/compound_data/README.md

-TOP SECRET
+If you've reached this page, you have decoded my message using my trusty whiskey bottle.

-If you've reached this page, you have decoded my message.
-Within this case folder contains my mission logs of names of the Taliban and coordinates of where they reside.
+Within this journal contains my logs of trekking through the west trying to find the crew responsible for wanting the train to go through Rock Ridge.